demospace-ai/agent/README.md

 This project is the implementation for Demospace's AI agent, which interacts with a user via voice and sends visual assets in real time.
 It uses LiveKit for real-time streaming over WebRTC and links multiple ML models (Deepgram, Claude/OpenAI, Eleven Labs) to power the voice-to-voice workflow.

+Note that to use this agent, you'll need to have the Demospace frontend application running as well, connected to your LiveKit server.

 ## Features

 - Real-time voice interaction with AI agent